thefrontside/effection/website/docs/guides/testing.md

 ---

 You can test Effection code with any test framework.
-Since Effection integrates seemlessly with `async/await` code, any test framework which supports asynchronous tests works well with Effection.
+Since Effection integrates seamlessly with `async/await` code, any test framework which supports asynchronous tests works well with Effection.

 Effection itself is tested with [mocha][], and we have created a small